GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Slowly introduce new products.

-It can be tempting to try and later on as many acne medications as possible to combat those pesky blemishes, but too much at once can cause severe redness and dryness.
+It can be tempting to try and, later on, as many acne medications as possible to combat those pesky blemishes, but too much at once can cause severe redness and dryness.
 Initially, use your new products every other day.
-If you find that your skin is tolerating it, you may use it more every day.
+If you find that your skin tolerates it, you may use it more daily.

 What are the best retinoids for sensitive skin?

-Applying regular prescription retinoids can be too harsh and irritating for most st people.
+Regular prescription retinoids can be too harsh and irritating for most people.
 That said, using the right kind of retinoids in the correct percentage can be safe and beneficial for people with acne and sensitive skin.

 To reduce retinoid irritation, one should look for over-the-counter products that contain retinol up to 0.25% or retinyl palmitate, the weakest retinoid derivative.
-Higher concentration or the other more potent retinoids derivatives can be over-drying.
-People who play with sensitive skin should specifically avoid adapalene (Differin Epiduo) and Tazorac that are significantly more irritating than specially formulated, less irritating retinoids.
+Higher concentrations or the other more potent retinoid derivatives can be over-drying.
+People who play with sensitive skin should avoid adapalene (Differin Epiduo) and Tazorac, which are significantly more irritating than specially formulated, less irritating retinoids.

 To further reduce the risk of skin irritation, people with sensitive skin need to start using their retinol cream twice a week.
-After the first two weeks week, if the skin does not feel too dry, you can begin to gradually work your way up to applying the night treatment cream every night.
+After the first two weeks, if the skin does not feel too dry, you can gradually work your way up to applying the night treatment cream every night.

 What are the best toners for sensitive skin?

 Using alcohol-based toners is not the best idea for people with acne as they tend to over-dry the skin and cause irritation.
-That said, there are some alcohol-free toners (such as this one or this one) that are generally considered "safe" for people with acne-prone skin that you can consider adding to your skincare routine.
+Some alcohol-free toners (such as this one or this one) are generally considered "safe" for people with acne-prone skin, so you can consider adding them to your skincare routine.
 The best order would be the MDacne Cleanser, toner, and then the MDacne morning or night cream.

 Deep clean your makeup brushes.

 Makeup tools gather more dirt and bacteria than you could imagine.
-Brushes and puffs should be deep cleaned every two weeks, while sponges should be cleaned every week.
-To wash your tools, you can make a homemade solution of facial Cleanser and warm water.
+Brushes and puffs should be deep cleaned every two weeks, while sponges should be cleaned weekly.
+You can make a homemade solution of facial Cleanser and warm water to wash your tools.
 Swirl your brushes in the solution and agitate them to help loosen up any dried product.
 Then, rinse thoroughly, pat dry, and let fully dry on a clean towel to air dry.
-You can moisten them for sponges, add some cleanser, and gently massage under warm water until it runs clear.
+You can moisten them for sponges, add some cleanser, and gently massage them under warm water until it clears.
 Allow to air dry thoroughly before using.

 Summary: 12 best tips that can help you treat your acne-prone sensitive skin:

-2. Never use a benzoyl peroxide cleanser.
-These cleansers will overdry skin and are not as effective as benzoyl peroxide topical creams.
+- Never use a benzoyl peroxide cleanser.
+These cleansers will overdry skin and are less effective than benzoyl peroxide topical creams.

-6. Wait 10 minutes after washing your face before applying your anti-acne cream.
-Applying your anti-acne cream or gel on humid skin will cause your skin to absorb the cream faster.
+- Wait 10 minutes after washing your face before applying your anti-acne cream.
+Using your anti-acne cream or gel on damp skin will cause your skin to absorb the cream faster.
 This will increase the risk of irritation.

-9. Drink at least 8 glasses of water each day (even in the winter, when you are not sweating!).
+- Drink at least eight glasses of water daily (even in the winter, when you are not sweating!).

 Oil-free soothing moisturizer for people with acne and sensitive skin